Dialed Shot Plan

 Step-by-Step Guide:

-1. Choose a Style preset that matches the cup you want.
-The preset immediately loads a ratio, time target, pressure plan, finish flow, and water temperature baseline.
+1. Choose a Style preset that matches the cup style you want.
+This loads the ratio, time window, preinfusion, pressure plan, finish flow target, and starting temperature.

 2. Enter the real Dose you expect to use.
-The planner recalculates Target yield from the dose and ratio, or recalculates Target ratio if you edit the yield directly.
+The planner then keeps Target ratio and Target yield linked, so changing one updates the other.

-3. Set the Shot time target and check the summary line for the resulting window.
-If you work in Fahrenheit, switch the Water temp unit and confirm the dual-unit display still matches what you intend to brew.
+3. Confirm the Shot time target and the displayed window.
+If you brew in Fahrenheit, switch the temperature unit and make sure the dual-unit display still matches your intended water temperature.

 Interpreting Results: